rsalmei/about-time/README.md

 4488.395 | '1:14:48.4'

+### throughput

+I've made the `throughput_human` with a similar logic.
+It is funny how much trickier "throughput" is to the human brain!
+For example if something took "1165263 seconds" to handle "123 items", how fast did it go?
+It's not obvious...

+Even dividing the duration by the number of items, we get "9473 seconds/item", which also do not mean much.
+To make some sense of it we need to divide again by 3600 (seconds in an hour) to finally get "2.63 hours/item", which is much better.
+But throughput is the inverse of that (items/time), so `about_time` nicely returns it as `0.38/h`...
+Now we know how fast was that process!

+> `about_time` has per-second, per-minute and per-hour units.

 duration (float seconds) | number of elements | throughput_human
 :---: | :---: | :---:
 1\. | 10 | '10.0/s'